City People’s Garden Store expects reprieve from losing Madison Valley site

 But a longer-term home?
 That’s proving harder to find.

-The garden store, which had been in the neighborhood for nearly 30 years, had seemingly come to the end of its run last March.
-That’s when the four owners of the property, two of whom are also owners of the store, decided to retire and sell the property.
+The garden store, which has been in the neighborhood for nearly 30 years, was seemingly coming toward the end of its run after the four owners of the property, two of whom are also owners of the store, decided earlier this year to retire and sell the property.

-Michigan-based The Velmeir Companies, the purchaser, plans to construct a mixed-use development, including apartments and a PCC Natural Markets grocery store .
-But the project that has drawn mixed reactions from neighbors, with some in support and a group formed in opposition, leading to a delay in the design-review process.
+Michigan-based The Velmeir Companies, the purchaser, plans to construct a mixed-use development, including apartments and a PCC Natural Markets grocery store.
+But the project has drawn mixed reactions from neighbors, with some in support and a group formed in opposition, leading to a delay in the design-review process.

 Most Read Stories